Emigration New Zealand

 Public consultation on the changes to temporary migration settings closes on 21 May 2017, with implementation planned for later this year.

 If you have any questions, please do not hesitate to contact us.
-Also subscribe to our newsletter or follow us on Facebook to keep up with future developments.
+Also follow us on Facebook or LinkedIn to keep up with future developments.

 Read more